Reliant Arena

-The NRG Arena (formerly the Astroarena and Reliant Arena), is a 350000 sqft sports center in NRG Park, in Houston, Texas, USA.
+The Reliant Arena (formerly the Astroarena and NRG Arena), is a 350000 sqft sports center in Reliant Park, in Houston, Texas, USA.

 Building format

 The main partition on the first floor is the "Arena Proper", a 24,000 gross square foot arena that seats up to 8,500 people.

 In addition to the Arena Proper, there are four exhibit halls within the NRG Arena.
 The largest hall is Exhibit Hall D, boasting 100000 sqft of space.
 The second is Exhibit Hall A, which has 75000 sqft of space.
 Exhibit Halls B and C each have 50000 sqft of floor space as well.

 The upper level maintains smaller meeting rooms and office space as well as the "Stockman's Club".